Applicant Frequently Asked Questions

-Several opportunities are offered for student employment on Prairie campus.
+Several opportunities are offered for student employment on Prairie’s campus.
 Departments such as food services, custodial, and library services have openings each year that students are able to apply for.
 Please contact the Admissions department for more information on student employment as well as contacts for each department.

 Prairie dorm rooms are designed with two 6 foot beds along with cupboards, desk, shelves, and closet space.
-The rooms have plenty of space for a student to store their clothes, books, any entertainment devices, as well as suitcases or special items (ex.
-Sports equipment, instruments, snowboards).
+The rooms have plenty of space for a student to store their clothes, books, any entertainment devices, as well as suitcases or special items (ex. sports equipment, instruments, snowboards).
 First year students are expected to share a room unless they choose to live in a room by themselves at an additional cost.
 Pictures of Prairie dorm rooms can be viewed on our Housing webpage.

-To apply for student housing, go to www.prairie.edu/housing.
+To apply for off-campus student housing, go to www.prairie.edu/housing.
 There is a housing application at the bottom of the page which needs to be filled out and returned.
 Please note that Prairie housing is prioritized for student families and will be given to them before staff and single students.

 Prairie is located in the community of Three Hills, located Northeast of Calgary, Alberta (75 minute drive from the Calgary International Airport) and close to 400 kilometers (250 miles) north of the U.S. (Montana) border.
-We are also a 2.5 hour drive to the Canadian Rocky Mountains.
+We are also a 2.5 hour drive from the Canadian Rocky Mountains.
 Click here for a map.

 The last day of class for each semester fluctuates from year to year.
-Specific dates can be found in the current years academic calendar.
+Specific dates can be found in the current year’s academic calendar.
 Students living in residence are required to vacate their rooms within 24 hours of their last exam of each semester.
 Exceptions can be made by the Director of Student Development if needed.